Keeping Your Accounts Secure When Using Financial Apps

 - Make sure your network connection is secure.
 If you’re accessing your financial accounts online through an unsecured network, other users on that network may also be able to access your account.

 The best way to protect your accounts is to avoid sharing your login credentials with anyone.
-You should never give someone else your username or password for online banking or any other financial information, not even your friends or family members.
+You should never give someone else your username or password for Digital Banking or any other financial information, not even your friends or family members.
 Your username and password are unique to your specific account, and sharing that information with someone who is not on your account leaves the door wide open for them to access all of your account information.
 If you have trouble remembering your login, store your credentials in a secure location and don’t tell anyone else where they can find it.

 At Robins Financial Credit Union, we are committed to protecting the safety and security of our members.
 To find out more about how we protect our members every day, feel free to give us a call or stop by any of our branch locations.